 Outlook provides a Junk Mail folder as shown in the screenshot below.
 When email is received that is suspected to be junk email, it is automatically moved to the “Junk Email” folder.
 The contents of this folder are retained for two years unless you manually move or delete them.

 DO NOT report emails from your Junk folder to DES IT Support.
 If the mail is in your Junk folder, it is going where it is supposed to.
-The Junk folder will be managed by the user.

 REPORTING SUSPICIOUS EMAILS